INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 # Standardisation of local services <a name="standardisationOfLocalServices"></a>

-To facilitate the operation of integrating collective service the local WMS services should be standardised ideally in the following aspects:
+To facilitate the operation of integrating collective service, the local WMS services should be standardised ideally in the following aspects:

 - Coordinate Reference Systems (CRSs)
 - Names of layers